 You must sign a consent form.
 You may be asked to not eat or drink for several hours before the test.
 You may wish to empty your bladder just before the test.

 Tell the health care provider if you are pregnant or you have bleeding problems.
 Also mention if you have had an allergic reaction to x-ray contrast material or any iodine-containing substance.

 If you are having this test done with sentinel lymph node biopsy (for breast cancer and melanoma), you will need to prepare for the operating room.
 A surgeon and anesthesiologist will tell you how to prepare for the procedure.

-Some patients feel a brief sting when the blue dye and numbing medicines are injected.
+Some persons feel a brief sting when the blue dye and numbing medicines are injected.
 You may feel pressure as the dye starts to flow into your body, particularly behind the knees and in the groin area.

 The surgical cuts will be sore for a few days.
 The blue dye causes skin, urine, and stool discoloration for about 2 days.

 A lymphangiogram is used with lymph node biopsy to determine the possible spread of cancer and the effectiveness of cancer therapy.

 Contrast dye and x-rays are used to help determine the cause of swelling in an arm or leg and check for diseases that may be caused by parasites.